-In accordance with section 773(a)(1)(B) of the Act and to the extent practicable, we determine normal value based on sales in the comparison market at the same level of trade as the EP or CEP.35 Pursuant to 19 CFR 351.412(c)(1)(iii), the level of trade for normal value is based on the
+In accordance with section 773(a)(1)(B) of the Act and to the extent practicable, we determine normal value based on sales in the comparison market at the same level of trade as the EP or CEP.36 Pursuant to 19 CFR 351.412(c)(1)(iii), the level of trade for normal value is based on the

-31 Id. at A-33, n.
-16.
+32 Id. at A-23 and A-33, n.
+17; see also First Sales Supplemental Response at 35-36.

-32 See Hyosung Preliminary Analysis Memorandum for further discussion.
+33 See Hyosung Preliminary Analysis Memorandum for further discussion.

-33 See section 772(b) of the Act.
+34 See section 772(b) of the Act.

-34 See Hyosung's Section A Response at Exhibit A-1.
+35 See Hyosung's Section A Response at Exhibit A-1.

-35 See also section 773(a)(7) of the Act.
+36 See also section 773(a)(7) of the Act.

 starting price of the sales in the comparison market or, when normal value is based on constructed value, the starting price of the sales from which we derive selling, general and administrative expenses (SG&A), and profit.
-For CEP sales, the U.S. level of trade is based on the starting price of the U.S. sales, as adjusted under section 772(d) of the Act, which is from the exporter to the importer.36
+For CEP sales, the U.S. level of trade is based on the starting price of the U.S. sales, as adjusted under section 772(d) of the Act, which is from the exporter to the importer.37

-To determine if normal value sales are at a different level of trade than CEP sales, we examine stages in the marketing process and selling functions along the chain of distribution between the producer and the unaffiliated customer.37 If the comparison-market sales are at a different level of trade and the difference affects price comparability, as manifested in a pattern of consistent price differences between the sales on which normal value is based and comparison-market sales at the level of trade of the export transaction, we make a level-of-trade adjustment under section 773(a)(7)(A) of the Act.
-For CEP sales, if the normal value level of trade is more remote from the factory than the CEP level and there is no basis for determining whether the difference in levels between normal value and CEP affects price comparability, we adjust normal value under section 773(a)(7)(B) of the Act (the CEP-offset provision).38
+To determine if normal value sales are at a different level of trade than CEP sales, we examine stages in the marketing process and selling functions along the chain of distribution between the producer and the unaffiliated customer.38 If the comparison-market sales are at a different level of trade and the difference affects price comparability, as manifested in a pattern of consistent price differences between the sales on which normal value is based and comparison-market sales at the level of trade of the export transaction, we make a level-of-trade adjustment under section 773(a)(7)(A) of the Act.
+For CEP sales, if the normal value level of trade is more remote from the factory than the CEP level and there is no basis for determining whether the difference in levels between normal value and CEP affects price comparability, we adjust normal value under section 773(a)(7)(B) of the Act (the CEP-offset provision).39

-For Hyosung, the company reported a single channel of distribution to one category of customers for both home market and U.S. sales.39 We reviewed the intensity of all selling functions Hyosung claimed to perform for this single channel of distribution in the home market and, based on our analysis of all Hyosung's comparison-market selling functions, we preliminarily find all home-market sales were made at the same level of trade, or the normal-value level of trade.40
+Hyosung reported a single channel of distribution to one category of customers for both home market and U.S. sales.
+40 For sales in the comparison market, Hyosung reported the same selling functions at the same levels of intensity across all comparison market sales for the following selling function categories: provision of sales support, provision of training services, provision of technical services, provision of logistical services, and performance of sales related administrative activities.
+41 We reviewed the intensity of all selling functions Hyosung claimed to perform for this single channel of distribution in the home market and, based on our analysis of all Hyosung's comparison-market selling functions, we preliminarily find all home-market sales were made at the same level of trade, or the normal-value level of trade.
+42